 Plus, I must also add that I was Assistant Coordinator for the Spanish Basic Language Program at UIC.
 Doesn’t that job title sound impressive?
 That impressive title permitted me to work many more hours per semester than I had anticipated.
 Oh, joy!
 That was time I was forced to spend away from the Internet!
 Whenever I did have free time, I no longer had the energy to write a blog entry.
 But now I’m on summer vacation.
 And I plan to make time to write as many blog entries as possible this summer.
 I won’t promise to post an entry each and every day, as I once boldly promised as a New Year’s resolution a couple years back.
 I try to forget about that unfulfilled resolution, but a couple readers constantly remind me.
 You know who you are.

-I started reading the blog Stuff White People Like about two months after it started up.
-I think I read about it on the Internet somewhere and I checked it out.
-I really enjoyed reading it and found myself laughing out loud many times.
 Then, one day, I thought, “I could write for this blog.”
 So, I contacted Christian Lander and asked him if he accepted freelance submissions.
 He said that he would, but that he had just signed a book deal and they didn’t want a lot of other new writers now.
 I understood perfectly.
 But for some strange reason, I had really, really wanted to write one post for the Stuff White People Like.
 I tossed around several ideas in my head during my idle moments–of which I seem to have more and more with each passing day.
 But I never actually wrote anything down, as I am wont to do.

 Soon the blog announced the forthcoming publication of the Stuff White People Like book and there was much excitement in the blog’s comments.
 I commented that I wouldn’t buy the book since I had already read all the posts and comments on the Internet for free.
 As it turned out, the book version had several new never-before-read entries.
-However, I still refused to buy the book and ended up reading it for free at Borders in two visits!
+However, I still refused to buy the book and ended up reading it for free at the Borders bookstore in two visits!

 Before the book’s release, Lander announced that there would be a contest for the best post written for Stuff White People Like.
 The prize?
 A free copy of the book.
 I immediately sprang at the opportunity to write for this blog.
 There were hundreds of entries.
 Since there were so many good entries, the first prize was expanded to the top five best entries.
 In addition to the free book, the winners would also receive a subscription to The Onion.
 Well, the first winner was announced and there were scores of complaints about the quality of the entry.
 Commentators complained that it wasn’t written in the same style, that it wasn’t funny, etc. With each winning entry announced, the complaints grew more vocal.
 Soon, readers started posting their own submissions in the comments.
 Okay, so did I!
 And since I wrote it, I’m posting it here for the sake of posterity! 🙂